-As a student there is no better way to learn how to navigate and succeed in law school than learning from someone who has been in your shoes.
-The first year students, upper-class students, and alumni who participate in CUA Law's enriching mentorship programs all have experiences to share with you.
+As a student, there is no better way to learn how to navigate and succeed in law school than learning from someone who has been in your shoes.
+The first year students, upper-class students, and alumni who participate in Catholic Law's enriching mentorship programs all have experiences to share with you.

-CUA Law Advantage Mentor Program (Alumni Mentors)This program connects CUA Law students with graduates who will act as a source of assistance and counsel throughout their law school experience.
+CUA Law Advantage Mentor Program (Alumni Mentors)This program connects Catholic Law students with graduates who will act as a source of assistance and counsel throughout their law school experience.
 Mentors share general or expert knowledge, provide real-world insight into the practice of law, guide students in defining and embracing their role as a future lawyer, and serve as role models in dealing with clients, colleagues, the courts, and the community.
 First-year students are matched with alumni mentors during the spring of the first year of law school.
-Thank you for participating, registration will re-open in the Fall of 2019 for the 2020 year.
 For more information on becoming a mentee or mentor click here.

-Faculty AdvisorsCUA Law faculty are always available to meet and answer questions about study skills, how to prepare for exams, course selection, career planning, and more.
+Faculty AdvisorsCatholic Law faculty are always available to meet and answer questions about study skills, how to prepare for exams, course selection, career planning, and more.

 Students interested in becoming a member of the Cardinal Crew should contact Assistant Dean Crowley in room 343C of the law school.